oxygenxml/dita-merged/Readme.md

 Plugin which uses the DITA Open Toolkit TopicMergeModule to produce a merged output from the entire DITA Map structure without further processing.
 It's transtype is called "merged".
+The DITA Open Toolkit bundled with an Oxygen XML installation should have this plugin pre-installed.

 ## Possible applications: